For seller and buyers, the last step in the transaction process is the closing.

 A closing agent ensures that all aspects of the transaction are finalized; verified that the property is in the promised condition by inspecting the title evidence, the sellers deed, documentation about the sellers liens, and prepares the paperwork for the closing itself.

 Closing customarily takes place at the office of the buyer's agent or settlement agent.
 Typically, only the buyers and the attorney or settlement agent will attend the closing.
-If you would like I will also attend the closing.
 The process takes about a hour to complete.

 After closing, the attorney or settlement agent will record the deed at the clerks office for the municipality where the home is located.
 After recording final papers will be mailed to all parties, usually within a month.